Derek-Jones/ESEUR-code-data/README.md

 To install all of the R library packages used by this code type:

   source("install.R")

-at the R command line.
+at the R command line (if binaries are not available for your system, then they will be built from source and any dependencies will not automatically be detected).

 All programs read the file: ESEUR_config.r.
 Put a copy of this file in what R considers to be its home directory.